khueue/prolongo/README.md

 ## Todo

  * Add tests that convert back-and-forth between term and bytes.
+ * Properly implement bson:assoc_bson/2.
+(Now it just wraps the other.)
  * Start thinking about how to write the report.
  * (Decide on amount of (and implement) validation in encoder/decoder.)